-Most of us will be familiar with the sensation of a knot in our upper trapezius muscle, that is the thick muscle running from our shoulder up to our neck.
-We often get tender knots in the muscle here if our posture is less than optimal, when stressed or spending prolonged periods of time studying or working at a computer.
-These knots are trigger points, and just like us, animals suffer from the effects of trigger points too.
-Fortunately, physiotherapy is very effective at addressing both the root cause of trigger points as well as treating and relieving trigger points themselves.
+Most of us will be familiar with the sensation of a ‘muscle knot’ in our upper trapezius muscle, that is the thick muscle running from our shoulder up to our neck.
+We often get tender points in the muscle here if our posture is less than optimal, when stressed or spending prolonged periods of time studying or working at a computer.
+These knots are known as trigger points.
+Just like us, animals can suffer from the effects of trigger points too.
+Fortunately, physiotherapy can help address both the root cause of trigger points as well as treating and relieving trigger points themselves.

-- An area of hypersensitivity in a muscle which sends impulses or signals to the central nervous system, giving rise to referred pain.
+A trigger point is an area of hypersensitivity in a muscle which can impulses or signals to the central nervous system through a process known as nociception, potentially giving rise to referred pain.

 How does a physiotherapist identify a trigger point?

 The trigger point is painful to palpate or compress

 On palpation, a trigger point will feel like a nodule, tightness or band in the muscle

 Often a ‘local twitch response’ is felt where the muscle twitches in response to applied pressure.